Arizona (February 13, 2020) – Healthcare Trust of America, Inc. (NYSE:

 HTA computes Normalized FFO, which excludes from FFO:

-(i) transaction expenses; (ii) gain or loss on change in fair value of
+(i) transaction expenses; (ii) gain or loss on extinguishment of debt; (iii)

-(iv) noncontrolling income or loss from OP Units included in diluted shares;
+noncontrolling income or loss from OP Units included in diluted shares; and

 infrequent in nature.
 HTA’s methodology